nextgis/docs_ngweb/source/collector.rst

    Building a form online.
 Properties of the "Text box" element are displayed

-If you tick **Add absent fields to layer**, fields for the added elements will be added automatically.
+If you tick **Add absent fields to layer**, fields for the added elements will be added to the layer.
 This allows users to create an empty layer, then set its structure by creating a form.

 You can set a display name on the Resource tab and add description and metadata on the corresponding tabs.